 This space is for those ready to live emotionally sober, grounded, and free—one honest step at a time.

-I’ve written a book called, The Happiness Hangover - How to stop high functioning codependency for good.
-I am sharing an excerpt below so you can see that my kind of drunk may have been from a different kind of margarita, but it was a drunk just the same.
-If you’d like to know more, please sign up to be a part of our email list so you can begin the journey yourself and make happiness hangovers a thing of the past..
+Below is an excerpt that reveals “my kind of drunk”.
+It may have been from a different kind of margarita, but it was a drunk just the same.
+If you’d like to stay in touch, please sign up to be a part of the email list to begin the journey yourself.

-See the Guiding Principles ➝
+See the Guiding Principles

 Real Life Recovery Stories